clwg/puppeteer-scrape/readme.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the AGPL License.